-Variable remuneration (deferred and non-deferred) is awarded or vests only if it is sustainable according to the financial situation of the Bank as a whole, and justified on the basis of the performance of the Bank, the business unit and the employee concerned.
-Without prejudice to the general principles of national contract and labour law, the total variable remuneration shall generally be considerably contracted where subdued or negative financial performance of the Bank occurs, taking into account both current remuneration and reductions in payouts of amounts previously earned, including through malus or clawback arrangements.
+performance of the Bank, the business unit and the employee concerned.
+Without prejudice to the general principles of national contract and labour law, the total variable remuneration shall generally be considerably contracted where subdued or negative financial performance of the Bank occurs, considering both current remuneration and reductions in payouts of amounts previously earned, including through malus or clawback arrangements.

-Additionally, for any variable remuneration awarded that exceeds the amount of € 50,000 or represents more than one third of the total annual remuneration, at least 50% of it should consist of a balance of the following:
+Additionally, for any variable remuneration awarded that exceeds the amount of $\leq$ 50,000 or represents more than one third of the total annual remuneration, at least 50% of it should consist of a balance of the following: